A universal theory of switching for combinatorial objects, and applications to complex Hadamard matrices: Preliminaries

 The purpose of this paper is not to dwell on the question of existence.
-The other most common problem of interest is one of classification.
+The other most common problems of interest are of classification and of construction of matrices inequivalent to those already known.
 Let $H$ be a complex Hadamard Matrix.
 The orthogonality of $H$ is preserved by any permutation of the rows or columns and by any scalar multiplication of rows or columns by an element of $\mathbb{T}$.
 Two Hadamard matrices $H$ and $K$ that differ from one another by some sequence of these operations are called \emph{Hadamard equivalent}.
 This can be rephrased in terms of matrix algebra.
 Let $\mathrm{Mon}_{n}(\mathbb{T})$ denote the set of all monomial matrices with non-zero entries in $\mathbb{T}$.
 That is, a matrix $M \in \mathrm{Mon}_{n}(\mathbb{T})$ has exactly one non-zero entry, which has norm $1$, in each row and column.
 Permuting rows (columns) of $H$ and multiplication of rows (columns) of $H$ by a scalar is achieved by left (right) multiplication of $H$ by a matrix $M \in \mathrm{Mon}_{n}(\mathbb{T})$.
 The orbit of $H$ under the action of $\mathrm{Mon}_{n}(\mathbb{T})^{2}$ on $H$ defined by $H(M,N) = MHN^{\ast}$ is the \emph{equivalence class} of $H$.